Delica Winter Squash

 Inventory, lb : 0

-Delica squashes are harvested in the summer can be stored through the winter.
+Delica squashes are harvested in the late summer through fall.
+Once cured, the squashes can be stored through the winter.

 Recipes that include Delica Winter Squash.
 One is easiest, three is harder.